Alexisvt/mongoDbNotes/Docs.md

 First we need to remember that in mongodb shell any valid javascript code is also valid mongodb code.

-Create a variable with the document that We need to insert to the collection.
+Create a variable with the document that we need to insert to the collection.
 ```shell
 > var sampleDocument = {"keyvalue" : "keycontent"};
 ```